 Cerebral palsy (CP) refers to the existence of a problem with movement and posture that occur because of abnormalities within the brain.
 These abnormalities make it very difficult for patients to perform certain activities and are the most common cause of motor disorders in children in addition to being the second most common disability.

-Here are a few quick facts about CP:
+Here are a few quick facts about cerebral palsy: